What is a Mammalogist?

 • Presenting findings and research to stakeholders

-• Constructing budgets and timelines for workgroup
+• Constructing budgets and timelines for the workgroup

 • Serving on agency working groups to provide consultancy